Find Business Schools

 Geographic Diversity

-Americans aren’t the only ones with an interest in Entrepreneurship.
-About 7.8% of those with this major are international students.
+Entrepreneurship appeals to people across the globe.
+About 7.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • China